-B8.1R Any award may be granted posthumously, either in normal or aegrotat form, in respect of a deceased student who was a registered student at the time of death and who satisfied the remaining general conditions for granting of the award so far as practicable and for whom sufficient assessable work was available at the time of death to enable the examining board to recommend an award.
+B8.1R Any award may be granted posthumously, either in normal or aegrotat form, in respect of a deceased student who was a registered student at the time of death and for whom there is sufficient evidence from the work that has been submitted that the candidate would, had they been assessed, have achieved the level necessary for the award for which they were registered.

-B8.2P A report of Posthumous Awards will be made to Academic Board as and when they are awarded.
+B8.2P A report of posthumous awards will be made to Academic Board as and when they are awarded.